Updated: May 5

 The health benefits of exercise are extremely well known, ranging from aiding in weight loss and improving fitness to helping with mental health issues and boosting immunity.
 It may come as no surprise then that remaining physically active can also help reduce your risk of cancer.
 While the evidence for the benefits of exercise on cancer risk reduction comes from observational studies that cannot be seen as a direct causal relationship, there is a very strong association between physical activity levels and cancer rates.
 For example, exercise has been linked to a 15% lower risk of bladder cancer, up to 21% lower risk of breast cancer, a 19% reduction in colon cancer, a 20% lower risk of endometrial cancer, a 21% lower risk of oesophageal cancer, a 12% lower risk of kidney cancer, and a 19% lower risk of stomach cancer.
 To reduce your risk of cancer it is recommended by the American College of Sports Medicine (ACSM), to adhere to a minimum of:

 150 minutes of moderate-intensity exercise or 75 minutes of vigorous-intensity exercise per week.

-Include basic mobility/flexibility exercises to maintain full range of motion.
+Include basic mobility/flexibility exercises to maintain a full range of motion.

 One final note is you know your body better than anyone.
 It is important to perform regular self-examinations, particularly of your breasts and/or testicles.
-If you notice any changes such as lumps, legions, growths etc. then make an appointment with your GP as soon as possible as nothing can replace their medical expertise.
+If you notice any changes such as lumps, lesions, growths, etc. then make an appointment with your GP as soon as possible as nothing can replace their medical expertise in this situation.
 If it is cancer, early detection and good general health is your best shot for a positive prognosis.